ME

 First Reading Rev 7:2-4, 9-14 from Psalm 23 Second Reading 1 Jn 3:1-3 Gospel Mt 5:1-12

 They are our brothers and sisters, and therefore the whole family draws glory from their glorified situation.
 They are members of the Church, the Body of Christ, and they are the members who most radiate the light that the three disciples admired on Mount Tabor, indeed, the light that shone on the face of the risen Lord.
-They are the fruit of the Church's witness; they are the splendour of her holiness.
+They are the fruit of the Church's testimony; they are the splendour of her holiness.
 In simple words, we could say that the Church is a factory of saints: a reason to love her and obey her teachings without fear.

 With them, I experience the love of the Father, who sees us and wants us as his beloved children!
 As children, we carry within us the joy of belonging to him and belonging to one another in him.
 With this joy of children, we are also witnesses of the Son, who is the centre of the heavenly assembly, the hope of all men who have come into the world by God's will.